 - Mediation allows the parties to decide their own family issues on terms that make sense to them.
 As long as your agreement is not unlawful or unenforceable, it will be respected by the court and will likely become legally binding.
 If done correctly, the choice is in the hands of the parties, not the Judge.

 - Mediation can allow the parties to avoid having to litigate the legal issues such as child support, alimony, and time-sharing.
-Litigation is often time-consuming, expensive, and can be quite emotionally exhgausting.
+Litigation is often time-consuming, expensive, and can be quite emotionally exhausting.

-- Mediation may allow the parties to air out their grievances in a confidential (unless you consent to the mediator discussing your positions with the other side) environment in order to attempt to reach a settlement that will have the least negative impact on their family, and ideally prevent the mutual alienation and frustration of the parties.
+- Divorce mediation Orlando may allow the parties to air out their grievances in a confidential (unless you consent to the mediator discussing your positions with the other side) environment in order to attempt to reach a settlement that will have the least negative impact on their family, and ideally prevent the mutual alienation and frustration of the parties.

-Divorce Mediation in Orlando: How Do I Prepare For Mediation?
+Divorce Mediation in Orlando: How To Prepare For Mediation?

 The best way to prepare for your mediation is to ensure that you have complied with court orders, reviewed your documents for accuracy, and will be open to considering a mutually beneficial outcome.
 Know the facts of your case.
 Understand that mediation is not in theory designed to favor one party, or to provide some unilateral victory.
 Rather, mediation is designed to forestall or prevent further litigation, and to (ideally) provide both parties with some of their demands/needs, as opposed to awarding one party everything they want.
 Keep an open mind and a stout heart.
 Remember that family comes first and minimizing the emotional and financial impact on your family is the real goal.
 Contact the Jacobs Law Firm, family law attorney in Clermont FL today at 407-335-8113